kort/kort/README.md

 # Kort

-Kort is a cross-platform, crowdsourcing app aimed to improve OpenStreetMap.
+Kort is/was a cross-platform, crowdsourcing app aimed to improve OpenStreetMap 2012-2016.

+>> NOTE - This repo has been abandoned in favor of Kort Native! <<

 [![Stories in Ready](https://badge.waffle.io/kort/kort.png?label=ready&title=Ready)](http://waffle.io/kort/kort)